rayfendi/100daysofAzure/Journey/Day 001/Readme.md

 ## Prerequisite

-An Azure subscription and enough administrator permissions to deploy resource groups, virtual networks, and virtual machines.
+An Azure Premium P1 license and administrator permissions to create users and groups, manage devices and updates, and configure sspr.

 ## Instructions